-Pete currently MC's live events such as the AFL Premiership Season.
-Cricket Australia / Cricket Victoria, Netball Australia / Netball Victoria, Qantas Socceroos, Melbourne Victory, Melbourne Storm, F1, Live match day host of pre & post-game on-ground entertainment and Player interviews, match commentary and special presentations.
+Pete currently MC's live events such as the AFL Premiership Season, Cricket Australia / Cricket Victoria, Netball Australia / Netball Victoria, Qantas Socceroos, Melbourne Victory, Melbourne Storm, F1, Live match day host of pre & post-game on-ground entertainment and Player interviews, match commentary and special presentations.

-Welcome Reception
+Welcome Reception Sponsored by Objective the Welcome Reception is the unofficial opening of inForum.
+It is an opportunity to catch up with familiar faces and make new contacts over some fabulous food and wine, in a casual atmosphere before the convention gets into full swing.
+This year it is being held at the MCG and participants are encouraged to wear their favourite sports team colours (in whatever sport they follow) or even wear their local team uniform.
 LISTSERV DRINKS Whether you are a RIM listserv regular, lurker or are even just considering joining, come along to this annual networking event at the Pullman Melbourne on the Park.
 Buy your own drinks and RIMPA will supply the nibbles - courtesy of our sponsor TIMG.
 Make contacts, put names to faces, stay on afterward or join a group for one of the Branch Dinners.
 What have you got to lose?
-WEDNESDAY SEATED PRIZE DRAW LUNCH It's an all-in event on Wednesday when vendors and delegates get to network and socialise over a two-course seated meal.
+WEDNESDAY SEATED Prize Draw Lunch It's an all-in event on Wednesday when vendors and delegates get to network and socialise over a two-course seated meal.
 The trade stands will find out who has been the People's Choice winners for 2015 and, if you are lucky, you may even win one of the trade stand prizes on offer.